 Today started as it usually does, with our free hotel breakfast.
-This hotel does things a little differently featuring things like beef stew and spaghetti carbonara on their breakfast menu.
+This hotel does things a little differently featuring dishes like beef stew and spaghetti carbonara on their breakfast menu.
 Also this.

 After breakfast, the first thing we did, the very first thing, was go to the War Remnants Museum.
 Formerly known as, in descending order of severity, the “Exhibition House for US and Puppet Regime Crime” and then “The Exhibition House for Crime of War of Aggression” until finally being given the name it holds today.
 I don’t really know what to say about this.
-It was pretty terrible.
-As soon as we walked in, a guy with no arms walked up, asked us where we were from.
-Then he told us that he’d lost his arms to a landmine postwar, and asked us for money.
+It was terrible.
+As soon as we walked in, a guy with no arms approached us, asked where we were from.
+Then he told us that he’d lost his arms to a landmine postwar and asked for money.
 He basically asked us for reparations.

 We found it in the backpacker district.
 This place was well appointed with nice tables, exposed brick walls and the tiny, uncomfortable seats that, to me, Vietnam is now famous for.

 Side Note: Trip Advisor has an iron grip on the world.
-Everywhere we went had something up about posting a Trip Advisor review.
+Everywhere we went had something posted asking for a Trip Advisor review.
 The tailors in Hoi An had us do it while they watched and the fucking war museum had their Trip Advisor rating posted on the wall.
 4 out of 5 stars.
 “Yeah the employees were super nice but I took away a star for the atrocities.”
-I’ve posted two reviews so far and I got an email from Trip Advisor telling me that I’m in the top 5% of reviewers in Los Angeles, whatever that means.
+I’ve posted two reviews so far and I got an email from Trip Advisor telling me that I’m in the top 5% of reviewers in Los Angeles.
 Two reviews gets you in the top 5%?
-It means you’re on notice Los Angeles.
+You’re on notice Los Angeles.
 I’m coming for that top 1%.

 Joe is really into textiles.
 He told me this as we were walking to our next spot.
-Despite being friends for over 10 years, I did not know this about him.
+We’ve been friends for over 10 years.
+I did not know this about him.

 “Are you being serious?”
 I asked.